AWARD WINNING FIRE STATION PARK BLOOMS AGAIN

 - Educational outreach

-In September of both 2014 and 2015, LCA hosted an Evening in the Garden to express our gratitude to those volunteers who work so hard to help keep this park beautiful for our neighborhood.
-Our 3rd annual An Evening in the Garden is scheduled for the evening of Thursday, September 15.
-In June of 2015, LCA hosted our first Sunday Summer Sipper in Fire Station Park.
-Our 2nd Annual Sunday Summer Sipper is scheduled for Sunday June 26.
+Every September since 2014, LCA hosts an Evening in the Garden to express our gratitude to those volunteers who work so hard to help keep this park beautiful for our neighborhood.
+Our 6th annual Evening in the Garden is scheduled for the evening of Thursday, September 12.
+In June since 2015, LCA hosts our Sunday Summer Sipper in Fire Station Park.
+Our 5th Annual Sunday Summer Sipper is scheduled for Sunday, June 23.

 For information or to volunteer at Fire Station Park, please call Lincoln Central Association at (312) 409-2783 or email Sally Drucker at firestationparkgarden@gmail.

 Lincoln Central Association is a 501(c)(3) charitable organization and your contributions are tax deductible to the full extent allowed by law.

 Your contributions will help us continue to maintain and beautify Fire Station Park.
 Please contribute above or download the contribute by mail form and mail your check payable to Lincoln Central Association to: